joegesualdo/get-youtube-subtitle-url-node/youtube-dl/CONTRIBUTING.md

     webpage, 'title', group='title')
 ```

-Note how you tolerate potential changes in `style` attribute's value or switch from using double quotes to single for `class` attribute:
+Note how you tolerate potential changes in the `style` attribute's value or switch from using double quotes to single for `class` attribute:

 The code definitely should not look like: